leudz/shipyard/guide/master/src/learn-by-example/true-victory.md

 }
 ```

-We'll finish this guide by allowing the `Player` to win.
+We'll conclude this guide by allowing the `Player` to win.

 ```rust,noplaypen
 use shipyard::{